-Now, I generate about $250,000 a year in passive income, which is barely enough to support my wife, son, and daughter in expensive San Francisco.
+Now, I generate over $250,000 a year in passive income, which is barely enough to support my wife, son, and daughter in expensive San Francisco.
 Thanks to inflation, everything is so much more expensive since 2012.
 My goal now is to generate closer to $300,000 a year in passive income to live our best lives where neither my wife and I have to work.

 Below is a snapshot of my passive income streams with real estate crowdfunding as the one that's too conservative.
 I'm probably going to earn 3X the amount in my chart due to some excellent investments around the heartland of America.

 Here's a snapshot of how my family spends our $200,000 in passive income.
 As you can see, there's not that much room for extraneous expenses or luxury vacations.
 Sure, we could spend less money on food, but that's about it.

 If we can generate $50,000 – $100,000 more in passive income, we'd be able to afford more extensive travel during the summers and winters.
 Our plan is to slow travel for three months a a year to a new country during the summer and spend a month in Hawaii during the winter.